Mr. Freeze: The New 52

 Mr. Freeze in Batman Annual (vol. 2) #1 (July 2012).
 Art by Jason Fabok and Peter Steigerwald.

 In September 2011, "The New 52" rebooted DC's continuity.
 In this new timeline, during the "Night of the Owls" storyline, the Court of Owls sends assassins known as Talons to kill 40 of the most important citizens of Gotham, including Mr. Freeze.
-The Red Hood, Starfire and Arsenal choose to save him, and subsequently remand him into Batgirl's custody.
+Red Hood, Starfire, and Arsenal choose to save him, and subsequently remand him into Batgirl's custody.
 Batman Annual (vol. 2) #1 introduces a new origin for Mr. Freeze.
 Here, Victor Fries' fascination with cryonics began when he was a boy and his mother fell through the ice of a frozen lake.
 The ice was able to keep her preserved long enough for help to arrive, thus sparking his lifelong obsession with cold.
 It is later revealed that the accident left Fries' mother in constant pain, and Fries ended her suffering by pushing her into the same frozen lake.
 In this new origin, Nora was never Fries' wife.
 Her name was Nora Fields, a woman born in 1934.
 When Nora was 23, she was diagnosed with an incurable heart disease, so her family placed her in cryogenic stasis hoping that a cure would be found in the future.
 Fries, having written his doctoral thesis on Nora, took on a position as a cryogenic researcher and technician at Wayne Enterprises, the facility that housed Nora's body.
 Eventually, he fell in love with Nora and became dedicated to finding a reliable method for slowly thawing cryogenic subjects.
 However, Bruce Wayne ordered the project to be shut down, as he began to feel uncomfortable with Fries' obsession with Nora.
 Furious, Fries hurled a chair at Wayne, who dodged the attack; the chair smashed into an array of cryonic chemical tanks, the contents of which sprayed onto Fries and transformed him into Mr. Freeze.